SQFlite to manage a database with SQLite in Flutter

 Basic operation

-SQFlite is very easy to use, as you can suppose, when using a database in SQLite, which is nothing more than a file, a file that is stored in a folder of our application, all the operations that you want to perform on it , which would be, create or read a database, create, modify, get or delete records, all these operations are asynchronous, therefore, we will have to use the Future for each of these operations.
+SQFlite is very simple to use.
+As you can imagine, when using an SQLite database, which is nothing more than a file—a file stored in a folder within our application—all the operations you want to perform on it, such as creating or reading a database, creating, modifying, retrieving, or deleting records, are asynchronous.
+Therefore, we will have to use Futures for each of these operations.

 openDatabase()

-Which receives a path in which we must specify the path to the database; therefore, we have two factors here:
+Which receives a path where we must specify the route to the database; therefore, we have two factors here:

 1. The path where the database is saved.